choresh/nestjs-query-simple/examples/demo-app/README.md

 ## How to scaffold a new project
 1. Run this command within the project parent folder:
     ``` bash
-    $ nest new <your-project-name>
+    nest new <your-project-name>
     ```
 2. At file 'tsconfig.json', at 'compilerOptions' object, set `"strictNullChecks": true`.
 3. Fix syntax errors accurding result of the linter.
 4. Another way: invoke the linter - run this command within the app root folder:
     ``` bash
-    $ npm run prettier:write
+    npm run prettier:write
     ```
-5. At app rootfolder, add file '.gitignore', with this content:
+5. At app's root folder, add file '.gitignore', with this content:
     ``` bash
     # Dependency directory
     node_modules